The Colby Experience

 The Residential College Experience

 The College offers a board plan of 21 meals per week for all resident students.
 Meals are served in three separate on-campus dining halls—in Foss Hall, Dana Hall, and Roberts Building, each with a different menu.
-Students living in the Alfond Residence Complex or off campus who do not subscribe to the full meal plan are entitled to a partial rebate on the comprehensive fee (see Fees and Charges section of the catalogue).
+Students living in the Alfond Residence Complex—approved on-campus apartments with kitchen—or off campus who do not subscribe to the full meal plan are entitled to a partial rebate on the comprehensive fee (see Fees and Charges section of the catalogue).